Weddings

 Whether you desire a service for family and closest friends or are planning for hundreds of wedding guests, we are eager to help make your wedding both beautiful and memorable.
 The Pastors and Session of CPC believe that you should have every opportunity to be prepared for a Christ-centered and biblically grounded marriage, one which has all the potential of being everything our Lord intends marriage to be.
 We want to assist you in keeping your wedding on a holy and spiritual foundation.

 At CPC we believe that marriage is a creation ordinance of God between one man and one woman (Genesis 2:24, Matthew 19:4-5), and the chief end of a Christian wedding is to bring glory and honor to God (1 Corinthians 10:31).
 The central figure in a Christian wedding is the triune God – Father, Son and Holy Spirit (Romans 11:36).
 The central imagery of a Christian wedding is the union and relationship between the Bridegroom, the Lord Jesus Christ, and His Bride, the Church (Ephesians 5: 22-33).
 Because of these strongly held beliefs, CPC must take seriously any marriage that is to be performed on its property or by its ministers.
 Marriage is sacred, and because Christian marriage implies a distinct lifestyle, the church must protect and promote the spiritual values surrounding a Christian wedding and marriage.
-A Christian wedding is first and foremost a worship service, and the church will guard the sanctity of this service against worldly intrusions.
-A non-Christian wedding cannot be held on the campus of Christ Presbyterian Church.
+A Christian wedding is an opportunity for worship, and so every effort should be made to honor the service as such.
+CPC reserves the right to oversee all elements of the service in order for insure the sanctity of the event.
+For that reason, non-Christian weddings are not appropriate for our facility use.

 The pastors of Christ Presbyterian Church, ordained pastors of Reformed University Fellowship campus ministries who are in good standing, and ordained pastors of the Presbyterian Church in America (PCA) who are in good standing may officiate.